adg18/FIRE273-2019/ASN2.md

 ```

 Since the FASTA format begins each sequence with a special line and follows with any number of lines of sequence, multiple sequences may be included in a single file.
+This is an example sequence file, the names and sequence will be different.

 ```